plone/volto/docs/source/deploying/prefixed-root.md

 # Prefixed (non-root) deployment

-If you're integrating a Volto website with another existing website, you may need to run Volto on a "folder" inside that website, rather than If you're integrating a Volto website with another existing website, you may need to run Volto on a virtual path inside that website instead of the root path.
+If you're integrating a Volto website within another existing website, you may need to run Volto on a virtual path inside that website instead of the root path.

 The first step is to set an environment variable `RAZZLE_PREFIX_PATH` to the prefixed path of your Volto.
-For example, if I want Volto's root to be hosted at `http://example.com/my-prefix`, you need to start Volto with:
+For example, if you want Volto's root to be hosted at `http://example.com/my-prefix`, you need to start Volto with:

 ```shell
 RAZZLE_PREFIX_PATH=/my-prefix yarn start